 What types of activities can you do in your home to teach digital literacy about GenAI and AI for kids?

-Spotting AI—Demonstrate how difficult it is to detect whether content was generated by AI by searching online for AI quizzes, such as AI or Human?
+Spotting AI: Demonstrate how difficult it is to detect whether content was AI-generated by searching online for AI quizzes, such as AI or Human?

-AI ethics—You don’t have to use complicated language with your children to help them understand ethics.
-Use resources such as AI Literacy from the Family Online Safety Institute to talk with your family about ethics and technology.
+AI ethics: You don’t have to use complicated language with your children to help them understand ethics.
+Use resources such as the ones AI Literacy created for the Family Online Safety Institute to talk with your family about ethics and technology.

-You can start the conversation with your kids at a younger age than you may think about AI, GenAI and internet technologies in general.
-Children need to understand that AI is a tool, and like any tool it has limitations and biases, but digital literacy will guide them on how to use AI effectively and responsibly.
+You can start the conversation about AI, GenAI and internet technologies in general with kids of any age.
+Children need to understand that AI is a tool—and like any tool, it has limitations and biases, but developing digital literacy will help them use AI effectively and responsibly.

 Dr. Elizabeth Milovidov is a digital parenting author, lawyer, mom and host of The Digital Parenting Community.